Back to theme >

-Many neurological conditions have a long term impact on quality of life with varying requirements for care over time.
-This frequently creates a mismatch between the needs of patients at particular stages in their illness and the available resources required to assist them appropriately.
-The Neuro LTC project aims to identify the baseline factors that predict everyday care requirements for persons living with a long term neurological condition.
-It also aims to identify the critical events that can lead to an unplanned increase in care requirements.
-A better understanding of the factors and events that influence care requirements is essential for decision-making on how to best stratify individuals and allocate them more effectively to available resources.
+Many neurological conditions have a long-term impact on quality of life with varying requirements for care and intervention over time.
+This frequently creates a mismatch between the needs of patients at particular stages in their illness and the care that they receive.
+The baseline factors and critical events that help to predict care requirements for persons living with long term neurological conditions are poorly understood.

 We have developed a web-based resource (NeuroLine) mapping Wessex neurological services; a report on acute admissions (Neuro Intelligence Report); and a report on developing Community Neurology care.

 We will carry out surveys, interviews and focus groups with service users and clinicians to identify and better understand the baseline factors and critical events that predict care needs in five neuro LTCs.